gmirsky/snowflake_terraform/README.md

 # Snowflake AWS Terraform

-## Warning!
+## Warning

 This is still a work in progress.
 Do not use.

 ## Description

 Terraform scripts and modules to provision a databases, schemas, tables, warehouses, roles, resource monitor, stages and pipes in Snowflake Cloud.
 The Terraform scripts will also provision a AWS S3 bucket for data loading and the user and permissions Snowflake will use to connect to the account.

 The Terraform modules are genericized to use multi-level map variables to provision the Snowflake assets.
 Below is a sample of the terraform.tfvars that provions four test users and assigns them to a default role and data warehouse.